This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Wound culture: Your caregiver may take a sample of tissue or fluid from the sore.
-This will give caregivers information about your infection.
+- A sample of tissue or fluid from a sore will give healthcare providers information about your infection.

 Learn more about Syphilis (Inpatient Care)